dutertetimes/dutertetimes.github.io/_posts/news/president/2016-10-22-Report after State Visit to Brunei and China.md

 WILL RIPLEY/CNN Tokyo: Thank you very much, Mr. President for taking my question.
 Just wondering, who would you get along with the best in the White House: Hillary Clinton or Donald Trump?

-PRRD: You know, my friend, I would like to answer your question candidly, honestly and truthfully.
+DUTERTE: You know, my friend, I would like to answer your question candidly, honestly and truthfully.
 Problem is, of course, personally, it do not really matter much.
 But I am a president of a country and we have this splendid relations with America, and the fact that there are already millions of Filipinos, maybe, in your country.
 Are you an American?
 Okay.
 I cannot gamble an answer because either way, it would affect, you know, they might create hostility here, antagonism here.
 So, I'm better off in saying that my favorite hero is Putin.

 WILL RIPLEY/CNN Tokyo: Some in the United States and elsewhere have compared you, the reason why I asked, have compared you to Donald Trump, the Republican candidate.
 What do you make of those comparisons, speaking off the cuff, speaking what's on your mind?
 Donald Trump has also done the same thing.

-PRRD: Valid issues, actually, valid issues.
+DUTERTE: Valid issues, actually, valid issues.
 Trump is airing something which is— should also be a concern.
 One is terrorism.
 Everybody should be worried about terrorism.
 And of course, in this modern world, multi-cultural countries, there should be some semblance of, you know, acceptance and maybe, especially in the matter of religion, tolerance.
 Those are bold words, but they have deeper meanings if you're going into it.
 Tolerance, tolerate your religion.
 I respect it and everything like that.

 Terrorism, it's there.
 And frankly speaking, I'd like to be honest with you, America somehow, not all, somehow provided the reasons for the terrorism there right now.
 Why?
 Well, you need not be a terrorist.
 There has to be an explanation; where an Arab of Syrian descent, of Iraqi or Iranian would be there, migrated to the United States and was even born there, and yet somehow gets into a radical thing, maybe not even the history of the Persian Empire and all of these things.
 What they see are the bombings and the killings of so many.